LucasPickering/mbta/README.md

 # MBTA

+Data visualizations of history MBTA data.
+Created for a project in INSH 2102 at Northeastern University.

 ## Dev Setup

 ```
 docker-compose up
-docker exec mbta_api_1 ./manage.py migrate
+docker exec -it mbta_api_1 sh
+./manage.py migrate
 ```

 ## Data Scripts

+To load in more data, you'll have to download the new data then load it into the DB.
 All these commands are run from within `api/`:

 ```
 ./manage.py download  # Download CSVs, according to data/urls.json